Think Like a Tree:

 I recorded the date of the encounter and the place.
 In some cases I returned to work with the same tree.
 In certain cases over three years and as many as seven times.
 Many of these trees grow in proximity to people.
 In cities, small towns, on farms, in botanical gardens or in national parks.

 This work is a tiny step that could expand to take decades .
 It is my hope that it will be a spark of inspiration for others who would find their own point of entry into relationships with trees all over the world.

 Of this I am certain; trees are sentient.
 Trees are developing new capacities as individuals and also as forests.
 Just as in human society there is a wide range of interests and exploration of evolving consciousness, trees vary widely in terms of their development.

 I invite you to step with me across threshold where the limit is what we get from trees to where the tree is a full co-creative partner with imagination, humour, wisdom, information and inspiration.
 If we can go there I am confident this will have enormous consequences for the future.

 My method is simple.
 I carry a small folding camping seat.
 A set of inktense ( Derwent) pencils, water brushes and a pad of paper.
 The paper size has varied over the 5 years.
 Now I work with 11’x15′.
 On average I spend one hour for each drawing.
 For some I have had as little as 15 minutes while with others I have occasionally gone on for several hours.
 In almost all cases I sit with my back against the trunk.
 There are a few cases where I had to work a few feet away from the trunk.

 Introduction to this website:

-I began this research six years ago .
+I began this research seven years ago .
 I developed a process that includes making a coloured ink drawing created during the tree conversation.